You are now in the main content area

 The Black Student Network website (opens in new window) provides a wide range of resources to help Black-identified students learn about and research the field of Black Studies, connect and build community, access health and wellness supports, and find resources to help support the transition into meaningful careers.

-The Toronto Metropolitan University’s Career, Co-op & Student Success Centre is here to support you as you work toward building your career for life.
-We have a team dedicated to addressing your unique career development needs as Arts students, bringing expertise on the diverse career paths and industry trends related to your program of study.
+The Toronto Metropolitan University’s Career, Co-op & Student Success Centre (opens in new window) is here to support you as you work toward building your career for life.
+They have a team dedicated to addressing your unique career development needs as Arts students, bringing expertise on the diverse career paths and industry trends related to your program of study.

 Through tailored workshops, employer events, online resources and 1:1 advising, we work to support you at every stage of your career development journey!